Learning to Answer from Correct Demonstrations: Learning Algorithms

-In the online version, instances $x_t\in\cX$ are received sequentially, and on each instance the learner first responds with $\widehat{y}_t$ and then receives a correct demonstration $y_t\in\sigmaexp(x_t)$.
-This is summarized in \Cref{fig:online-process}.
-As before, we assume there is some ground truth $\sigmaexp\in\cS$, unknown to the learner, and that the demonstrations are always correct for $\sigmaexp$.
-The goal of the learner is to output $\widehat{y}_t\in\sigmaexp(x_t)$, and we say that if $\widehat{y}_t\not\in\sigmaexp(x_t)$ then the learner made a {\em mistake} at round $t$.
+To make progress, we turn our attention to the even more challenging online version of the problem.
+In the online process, summarized in \Cref{fig:online-process}, the instances $x_t\in\cX$ are received sequentially, and on each instance the learner first responds with $\widehat{y}_t$ and then receives an arbitrary demonstration $y_t$.
+We will return to the general reward case later in \Cref{subsec:general-multiplicative-weight}, but for now, let us focus on the case of binary rewards, with always correct demonstrations $y_t$ ~s.t.~$\rexp(x_t,y_t)=1$ for some unknown reward function $\rexp \in \cR$.

+The goal of the learner is to output $\widehat{y}_t$ such that $r(x_t,\widehat{y}_t)=1$, and we say that if $\rexp(x_t, \widehat{y}_t)\neq 1$, then the learner made a {\em mistake} at round $t$.
 Importantly, the learner {\em does not know it has made a mistake}---the learner receives no direct feedback on $\widehat{y}_t$ ~\citep[unlike in a traditional contextual bandit setup, e.g.,][]{langford2007epoch,dudik2011doubly,agarwal2014taming}, only some (possibly unrelated) correct answer $y_t$.
-Nevertheless, we want to ensure that for any $\sigmaexp\in\cS$, and any sequence of instances $x_t$ and correct demonstrations $y_t\in\sigmaexp(x_t)$, the learner will only make few mistakes.
+Nevertheless, we want to ensure that for any $\rexp \in\cR$, and any sequence of instances $x_t$ and correct demonstrations with $\rexp(x_t,y_t)=1$, the learner will only make few mistakes with respect to $\rexp$.